 Navigating Faith and Identity: A Guide for LGBTQ+ Teens and Families

-For many LGBTQ+ teenagers, coming out is a life-changing and challenging journey, especially when religion plays a significant role in their lives.
-The conflict between sexual orientation and religious beliefs creates emotional and psychological struggles that are hard to navigate.
+For many LGBTQ+ teenagers, coming out is a challenging journey, especially when religion plays a significant role.
+The conflict between sexual orientation and religious beliefs creates emotional struggles.

-LGBTQ+ teens in religious communities experience isolation, guilt, and fear of judgment.
+LGBTQ+ teens in religious communities face isolation, guilt, and fear of judgment.
 Rejection from family or faith leaders increases stress, leading to anxiety and self-doubt.
-Many internalize negative messages, questioning their self-worth and belonging.
-Without support, this conflict affects mental and emotional well-being.
+Internalizing negative messages affects your self-worth and sense of belonging.
+Without support, this conflict harms mental and emotional well-being.

-The impact of religious condemnation leads to higher rates of depression, anxiety, and suicidal ideation.
+Religious condemnation leads to higher rates of depression, anxiety, and suicidal ideation.
 A lack of acceptance deepens feelings of loneliness and unworthiness.
-In contrast, LGBTQ+ teens in affirming faith communities experience greater self-acceptance and resilience, showing that inclusion directly improves mental health.
-According to the American Psychiatric Association, LGBTQ+ individuals are 2.5 times more likely to experience depression, anxiety, and substance misuse than heterosexual individuals.
+In contrast, LGBTQ+ teens in affirming faith communities experience greater self-acceptance and resilience, showing that inclusion improves mental health.
+74% of LGBTQ youth in North Carolina reported anxiety symptoms in 2022, with this rate climbing to 81% among transgender and nonbinary youth.
+Depression affected 60% of LGBTQ teens statewide during the same period.

 What Are the Challenges of Navigating Religion and LGBTQ+ Identities?

-Many participants reported experiencing judgment, exclusion, and rejection within religious environments, leading to feelings of guilt, shame, and fear.
-These negative religious responses often resulted in internal conflicts as individuals struggled to reconcile their sexual orientation with their faith, contributing to mental health challenges such as depression, anxiety, and feelings of unworthiness.
+Many participants experienced judgment and rejection in religious settings, leading to guilt, shame, and internal conflicts as they tried to reconcile their sexual orientation with faith.
+These experiences contributed to mental health challenges like depression and anxiety.

 What is the Impact of Religious Affirmation?